Frequently Asked Questions

 Psychiatrists training starts with a degree in medicine so their focus is on the biological treatment for the identified difficulty (e.g. antidepressant drugs for depression).

 Clinical Psychologists training starts with a degree in psychology so their focus for treatment is psychological therapy (e.g. Cognitive Behavioural Therapy for depression)

 How much does a session cost?

 An initial assessment is 1.5 hours and charged at £160.

-A treatment session is 50 minutes long and is usually at the same time each week (or more flexible depending on your needs).
-My fee is £120 for individual sessions.
+A treatment session is 50 minutes and charged at £120 for individual sessions.